Located at a well-equipped and modern campus in Bukit Timah, the all-through GESS offers students the choice of a German

 GESS is performing well in both the German and IB programmes.
 While it may not be one of the top-ranking schools in Singapore for the IBDP, it is facing competition from some of the most elite, and often selective, schools here.
 Also, this is a school well-known to be very inclusive, non-selective and has a very international focus, which is not something to be shown in any league tables.

 In the 2021 IB results, the average score was 35, the highest score was 44, and there was a 100% pass rate.
+Its scores are above global averages and puts the school in the mid-range of international schools in Singapore.
 Since 2015 the school’s average IB score has ranged from 31 – 35, and its consistency in academic performance is reassuring.
 IB graduates typically attend universities in the US, UK, Germany, Netherlands, and Canada.

 In the 2019 Arbitur results, the average grade was 2.21 and there was a 100% pass rate.
 Since 2015 the school’s average score has ranged from 2.0 – 2.21.